unzagi/unzagi.github.io/index.md

+---
+layout: post
+title: "Hello World"
+date: 2025-05-13
+---
 ## Hello World

-I've been documenting internally since March, working closely with ChatGPT as my helper.
+I've been documenting notes internally since March, working closely with ChatGPT as my helper.
 It has been a fruitful journey so far, revisting old skillsets from Sys Admin days, and setting myself up to bond these skills with Networking and AI.

 My next major goal is to get NetBox populated, with the vision of integrating it with LLMs for infrastructure querying and automation.
 Along the way, I’ve spun up an observability stack, built out version control and experimented with other tools.